DBT Program

 Emotion Regulation

-Our emotion regulation module is dedicated to three related goals:
+Our emotion regulation module is centered on three main goals:

-1. Accurately identifying and labeling emotions and understanding their functions.
+• Accurately identifying and labeling emotions and understanding how they impact functioning and behaviors

-2. Reducing vulnerability to negative emotion and increasing positive emotions.
+• Reducing vulnerability to negative emotions and increasing positive emotions

-Emotion regulation skills also help patients make choices that help develop a healthy lifestyle, cultivate positive relationships, work toward personal goals, and take a positive outlook on life and non-judgmental stance on emotion.
+Having emotion regulation skills can help people make choices that result in the development of a healthy lifestyle, cultivate positive relationships, work toward achieving personal goals, have a positive outlook on life, and maintain a nonjudgmental view of emotions.

 Distress Tolerance